lucav76/Fibry/README.md

 - It is simple to retrieve the result of a message
 - It is possible to send messages to named actors even before they are created, potentially simplifying your logic; the messages can be discarded or processed when the actor will be available
 - There is a fluid interface to build the actors
-- You can receive messages of your choice while processing a message
+- You can *receive* messages of your choice while processing a message (like in Erlang)
-- Many types of actor implement the **Executor** interface, so you can "send code" to be executed in the thread/fiber of almost any actors, and use them on service that are not actor-aware
+- Many types of actor implement the **Executor** interface, so you can "send code" to be executed in the thread/fiber of almost any actors, and use them on services that are not actor-aware
 - **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository
 - Fibry implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - Fibry implements a very simple **Pub/Sub** mechanism, limited to the local computer.